Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Experiments

-In order to validate the performance of the proposed method we implemented several alternative methods.
-All the methods are based on the same context-less CNN local information.
-They differ in the way they learn the object context information from the training dataset and the way they integrate the context model with the local CNN soft-decision.
-Below is a list of the context models we implemented.
+In order to validate the performance of our method we implemented several alternatives.
+They are all based on the same contextless CNN local information and only differ in the way they learn the object contextual information from the training dataset and integrate the context model with the local CNN.
+Below is a list of the baseline models we implemented.

-{\bf Unary:} The baseline comparison model is the original CNN without any context information.
+\minisubsection{Unary} The baseline comparison model is the original CNN we trained without any contextual information.

-{\bf Pairwise Statistics:} Following the work of \cite{chu2016deep}, we created a CRF model with unary potentials taken from the CNN classifier prediction results, and the pairwise potentials are pairwise statistic $P_{ij}=p(j|i) = p(y_t=j|y_{t-1} = i)$ that are estimated from the training dataset.
+\minisubsection{Pairwise Statistics} Based on the work of \citet{chu2016deep}, we created a CRF model with unary potentials taken from the CNN classifier prediction results, and the pairwise potentials are pairwise statistic $P_{ij}=p(j|i) = p(y_t=j|y_{t-1} = i)$ that are estimated from the training dataset.
 In other words, the context information is modeled by a stationary first-order Markov chain.
 No additional NN training is applied.
 The only single parameter we need to set is the relative weight of the unary and pairwise potentials.
-This weight, which adjusts the tradeoff between the local appearance and the contextual information, was selected via cross validation.
+This weight, which adjusts the tradeoff between the local appearance and the contextual information, was selected via cross-validation.

-{\bf Mixture of Statistics CRFs:} Still relying on the pairwise statistics summary model, we can also model global context information; for instance, the fact that all the objects in the sequence have the same label.
-We clustered the \textit{sequences} into a mixture of $k$ Markov models, using the Expectation-Maximization (EM) algorithm.
-The training sequences are eventually split into $k$ different groups, and pairwise statistics are separably calculated for each one of them.
-At test time, the most probable Markov model is selected for each sequence, and the corresponding pairwise statistics CRF model is used.
-The mixture of $k$ Markov models method was examined with $k$ values ranging from 2 to 16.
-It revealed chain groupings to some extent, but did not lead to a significant improvement in the overall classification performance compared to the baseline CRF model of $k=1$.

-We also tried an alternative (or complementary) clustering approach, in which we grouped the \textit{classes} into clusters that maximize the mutual information between consecutively visited groups \cite{alush2016pairwise}.
-The pairwise potential was then defined by pairwise statistics of the class clusters.
-Distinct clusters of classes were identified, but we did not manage to harness this information for the task of non-hierarchic class identification.